David Friedman, Trump's pick for Israel ambassador, said he regrets past controversial comments

-President Trump's controversial pick for U.S. ambassador to Israel said Thursday he regretted calling former President Obama an anti-Semite and making other inflammatory remarks about the State Department and liberal Jewish groups.
+President Donald Trump's controversial pick for U.S. ambassador to Israel said Thursday he regretted calling former President Barack Obama an anti-Semite and making other inflammatory remarks about the State Department and liberal Jewish groups.

 "Some of the language that I used during the highly charged presidential campaign that ended last November has come in for criticism and rightfully so," David Friedman, an attorney, said during an appearance before skeptical lawmakers on the Senate Foreign Relations Committee.
 "While I maintain profound differences of opinion with some of my critics, I regret the use of such language."